cs-uob/COMSM0085/exercises/part1/src/posix1/install.md

 However, this still leaves files that you create on the VM itself, such as the ones you will create for the exercises in this unit.
 The basic warning is that _any files in your home directory will be lost when the VM is rebuilt_.
 That is why we have set up a shared folder which you can access as `/vagrant` on the VM, which maps to the folder containing your Vagrantfile on the host machine.
 Because this is stored under your home folder on the lab machine, it lives on the network file store and so it is backed up and available from all lab machines.

 So whenever you log in to a VM on a lab machine to do some work, you should `cd /vagrant` and use that instead of your home folder for any files that you don't want to lose.
-If you are running vagrant on your own computer, then nothing will be deleted except if you give vagrant a command to rebuild the VM yourself.
+If you are running vagrant on your own computer, then nothing in the VM will be deleted unless you give Vagrant a command to destroy or rebuild the VM yourself.